BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 TODO
 ----

-* Check boss unique drops
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
 Mull it over.
 * Check Lootbug drops
-* I suspect that most everything that drops from the `UltimateBadassEnemyGunsAndGear` pool does so ultiple times; we may want to nerf that a bit, or see about limiting the number of spawns for the more extreme enemies.
-* Relatedly, I seem to recall that badasses might be more common in TPS in general, may need to nerf that drop pool a bit, too.
 * Swagman drop pool - we're altering `GD_Itempools.Runnables.Pool_ScavWastelandWalker`
   but UCP alters `GD_Itempools.Runnables.Pool_ScavBadassSpacemanMidget`...
 * I've done most of the initial construction of this using my extracted TPS data